 Before you go through the trouble of filing a car accident claim or pursuing a lawsuit, knowing how much you may be able to recover is a comfort.
-While claim values vary on a case-by-case basis, our lawyers are committed to fighting for your right to recover the full value of your losses, including your economic (medical bills, property damage, lost wages, etc.) and noneconomic (pain and suffering) damages.
+Claim values vary on a case-by-case basis.
+However, our lawyers are fight for your right to recover the full value of your losses.
+This your economic (medical bills, property damage, lost wages, etc.) and noneconomic (pain and suffering) damages.

 3. Why Do I Need a Lawyer?